 The Old Course hotel borders the world’s most famous golf course – St Andrews.
 The hotel has 144 bedrooms including 35 suites.
 The interiors were developed by French designer Jacques Garcia and are pure luxury.

-Quite a few rooms have private balconies and several come with panoramic views over the famous Old Golf Course at St Andrews.
+Quite a few rooms at the Old Course Hotel have private balconies and several come with panoramic views over the famous Old Golf Course at St Andrew’s.
 The resort also has its own championship golf course, the Duke’s.

 The Kohler Waters Spa is the first Kohler spa experience outside the US.
-There is a 20 metre pool, hydrotherapy pool, steam room, ice fountain, cold plunge pool and pretty much everything you can think of – including a rooftop garden with a hot tub!
+There is a 20-meter pool, hydrotherapy pool, steam room, ice fountain, cold plunge pool and pretty much everything you can think of – including a rooftop garden with a hot tub!

 Old Course Hotel Spa also offers mani/pedis and makeups.

 There are five dining options at the resort.
-The Road Hotel Restaurant is their 3 AA rosette-awarded offer.
-It is located on the fourth floor of the resort so offers stunning views.
-The Road Hole bar is next door serving up more than 250 malt whiskies.
+The Road Hotel Restaurant is its 3 AA Rosette-awarded offer.
+It is located on the fourth floor of the resort so it offers stunning views.
+The Road Hole Bar is next door serving up more than 250 malt whiskies.

 9. Sheraton Grand Hotel and Spa – Edinburgh

 All the standards you would expect from the Sheraton are on hand – the Signature Sleep Experience and the Club Level offers.